Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 UL Monroe Stats and Trends

-- Thus far this year UL Monroe has one win against the spread.
+- So far this year UL Monroe has one win against the spread.

-- This season, the Warhawks are winless ATS when entering a game as an underdog of 24 points or more.
+- The Warhawks have been underdogs by 24 points or more one time this season and have not covered the spread once.

 - The Warhawks have zero giveaways this season, while the Trojans have six takeaways .